 Potential fixes

-- Temporarily disable security plugins or whitelist your IP if applicable.
+Temporarily disable security plugins or whitelist your IP if applicable.
+You can do this from the WP Toolkit available in cPanel.

 Fixing Error Code 404 – “Not Found”